bluefireteam/audioplayers/doc/audio_cache.md

 Flutter does not provide an easy way to play audio on your assets, but this class helps a lot.
 It actually copies the asset to a temporary folder in the device, where it is then played as a Local File.

-It works as a cache because it keep track of the copied files so that you can replay then without delay; you can also pre-load files.
+It works as a cache because it keeps track of the copied files so that you can replay them without delay; you can also pre-load files.

 Each instance has its own independent cache, so, if you want to optimize your load times, create a singleton.